-- Signature is invalid – marked with red.
+- Signature is not valid – marked with red.
 This means that the digital signature has been declared invalid.

 You can read more about this topic from the RIA blog.

 As an alternative, legally valid signatures can also be given via the Dokobit portal and its applications.
-Dokobit enables you to give digital signatures online (with ID-cards, digi-IDs, mobile-IDs and Smart-IDs) and on computers without ID-software.
+Dokobit enables you to give digital signatures online (with ID-cards, digital IDs, mobile-IDs and Smart-IDs) and on computers without ID-software.

 Electronic signatures in other programs: